 Despite these, many Chinese believe in the existence of Xia and how its final emperor was a nightmarish tyrant.
 Purportedly, Xia Jie was an exceptionally cruel man, greatly intolerant of criticism as well as obsessed with sex, luxury, and entertainment.
-His many crimes include being fond of riding his advisers like horses and constructing for his favorite consort a wine lake filled with naked men and women.
+His many crimes include being fond of riding his advisers like horses and constructing a wine lake filled with naked men and women for his favorite consort.
 According to Zhou Dynasty records dating several centuries later, Xie’s horrific rule eventually saw many of the kingdoms he held suzerainty over rallying under the Kingdom of Shang.
 After many battles, Tang (汤), the king of Shang, defeated Xie and established the Shang Dynasty.
 “Xia Jie” thereafter became a metaphor in Chinese literature for inevitable change as a result of tyrannical rule.

 2. Di Xin (帝辛)

 Actual name 受德 (Shoude).
 Reigned 1075 BC to 1046 BC.

-Given The Investiture of the Gods included an entire host of supernatural beings as protagonists, it is reasonable to doubt whether Di Xin was indeed such a brutal ruler.
-That said, it is known that his troops were soundly defeated in 1046 BC at Muye by the Kingdom of Zhou, with Di Xin thereafter committing suicide and ending the Shang Dynasty.
+Given The Investiture of the Gods included an entire host of supernatural beings as heroes, it is reasonable to doubt whether Di Xin was indeed such a brutal ruler.
+That said, it is known that his troops were soundly defeated in 1046 BC at Muye by the Kingdom of Zhou, with Di Xin thereafter committing suicide.
 Based on this, one could safely conclude that Di Xin was at the very least an inept ruler and military leader.
-For the Chinese, he goes down in history as of one of the most terrible Chinese emperors ever.
-His outrageous “sins” continue to be regularly lamented in television and movie adaptations of The Investiture of the Gods.
+For the Chinese, he goes down in “history” as of one of the most terrible Chinese emperors ever.
+His outrageous crimes continue to be regularly lamented in television and movie adaptations of The Investiture of the Gods.

 Similarities in the stories of Xie Jie and Di Xin led to academic speculations over whether both stories were gross exaggerations by Zhou Dynasty politicians.
 For the purpose of justifying political change.